axibase/atsd/administration/migration/install-java-8.md

 ## Update Alternatives for Java Executables

 Review available Java installations and select Java 8 as the default option.
-Suitable only for Java versions installed using system package manager.
+Applies only to Java versions installed using the system package manager (`apt`or `yum`).

 * Ubuntu, Debian